 Get a court to validly declare that the information posted is false.

 The information about the possibility for post removal was recently revealed in the wake a dispute between rap legend Dr. Dre and TheDirty.com.
 The skirmish started when posts went up on TheDirty.com about Dr. Dre, alleging that Dre’s wife knowingly allowed him to have extra-marital relationships.
-Other posts allegedly identified one of Dre’s “side pieces” and showed pictures of a house they stayed in together and some nice “bling” that Dre allegedly gifted to the woman.
+Other posts (now removed from the website) allegedly identified one of Dre’s “side pieces” and showed pictures of a house they stayed in together and some nice “bling” that Dre allegedly gifted to the woman.

 Rather than helping his cause, the letter likely backfired.
 Gingras sent back his own satirically laced response letter explaining that although he is a big fan of Dr. Dre and that Gingras used to “personally destroy subwoofers blasting N.W.A.’s F**k Tha Police in his car in the high school parking lot”, the website would not be removing the posts.